-The test is used to try and identify the change in your DNA that causes the disorder.
-However, the test is unable to identify all of the possible changes in your DNA and it is possible that the test will not identify the cause of you disorder.
+The test is used to try and identify the change in the DNA that causes the disorder.
+However, the test is unable to identify all of the possible changes in the DNA and it is possible that the test will not identify the cause of the disorder.